 Attach any details you need to complete your proposal.
 These might include legal papers for your company, lists of personnel, financial statements, testimonials, charts, blueprints - anything you require to provide all the information your client needs to make a decision.
 There are many templates to use for your appendices, including but not limited to: Illustrations.doc, Acronyms.doc, Benchmark.doc, RefMaterial.doc, Financial.doc, CrossRef.doc, Disclaimers.doc and Warranty.doc.

-There are hundreds of proposal templates to choose from.
+There are thousands of proposal templates to choose from.
 Because any type of proposal for any industry, any business situation, and any size of proposal can be written with a Proposal Pack, we need a large collection of templates to cover everyone.

 The trick is then to figure out what small set of templates are best suited for your situation and efficiently find them.

 Technically, using Proposal Pack is very simple.
 It is nothing more than opening some documents and typing in your word processor.
 The hard part is wrapping your head around the large amount of material and deciding what parts to use.

 A very short proposal may be 1-3 pages long for a short form quote or bid, an average size proposal may be 10-15 pages long, a government grant could be 30-80 pages long.

 Start by looking at the large collection of Sample Proposals.
 There are many samples which you can use to get ideas from.
 Sample Proposals will show you how other people selected templates, assembled them together in a specific order and filled them out.
 They will give you ideas on what templates you might want to select.
 Samples Proposals are the PDF documents included with the large collection of editable templates.

 Then consider using these Top 5 most commonly used templates first: